OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanet-system-module/index.md

 ### 2. Search for the exoplanetary system

 Inside the panel, search for the system you want to add by typing the name of the system where it says "Star name."
 In the image below, we typed "Kepler-11" which brings up all the text matches.
-(The Kepler-11 system, discovered in 2010, has a total of 6 confirmed planets orbiting the host star Kepler-11.)
+(The Kepler-11 system, discovered in 2010, has a total of six confirmed planets orbiting the host star Kepler-11.)

 :::{figure} exoplanet_systems_panel_search.png